exercism/python/exercises/practice/acronym/.approaches/list-comprehension/content.md

 A [`list comprehension`][list comprehension] is then used to iterate through the phrase and select the first letters of each word via [`bracket notation`][subscript notation].
 This comprehension is passed into [`str.join()`][str-join], which unpacks the `list` of first letters and joins them together using an empty string - the acronym.
-Other "seperator" strings besides an empty string can be used with `str.join()` - see [concept:python/string-methods]() for some additional examples.
+Other "separator" strings besides an empty string can be used with `str.join()` - see [concept:python/string-methods]() for some additional examples.
 Since the comprehension and `join()` are fairly succinct, they are put directly on the `return` line rather than assigning and returning an intermediate variable for the acronym.